✔ No account fees or minimums ✔ Up to 4.20% APY

 Is mileage more important than age?

 It is important to consider both mileage and age when shopping for a used vehicle.
 In general, the more miles a car has, the more likely it is to need repairs.
-However, a newer car with the same high mileage as an older car is more likely to have newer safety systems, which can be reassuring to many drivers.
+However, a newer car with the same high mileage as an older car is more likely to have newer safety systems and better fuel economy.

 Photo credit: iStock/HABesen